-Our medical micro molding process allows part designers and OEMs to stretch the generally accepted standards for wall thickness and part size.
+Our medical ultra-thin and ultra-small micro molding process allows part designers and OEMs to stretch the generally accepted standards for wall thickness and part size.
 Our DFM engineers routinely mold components that aren’t possible according to resin supplier specifications.
 We often hear “oh, I didn’t know you could do that with plastic.”

 3. Stretching Complexity

 In the same way we stretch what resins can do at micro levels, we also stretch what’s possible in part complexity and intricate cavity design.
 We’ve discovered one reason complex projects are often abandoned is because medical device designers are unaware their microscopic molding requirements are possible.
 This reason alone is why it’s best to bring our DFM team in as your advisor as early as possible.

 Common materials for medical micro molding are as follows.
 You can see how these materials behave in our thin wall study.

 - More micro mold resins >

 Although medical micro molding examples are numerous some common examples are:

 - Insert-molded battery connectors for implantable cardiac devices flexible.

 - Thin-wall polyurethane tips used in pacemaker and neurostimulator leads.

 - Micro-needle arrays for drug delivery and tissue biopsy.